 * The Angel Hotel on 91 High St, Guildford GU1 3DP

-Toward the North side of town, but in similar distance to Stag Hill are:
+Toward the North side of town, but of similar distance to Stag Hill are:

 * Travelodge Guildford on Woodbridge Meadows, Guildford GU1 1BD